Filibuster

 The most common form occurs when one or more senators attempt to delay or block a vote on a bill by extending debate on the measure.
 The Senate rules permit a senator, or a series of senators, to speak for as long as they wish, and on any topic they choose, unless "three-fifths of the Senators duly chosen and sworn" (currently 60 out of 100) vote to bring the debate to a close by invoking cloture under Senate Rule XXII.

-January 2022 the Senate blocked a Democrat attempt to remove the filibuster which was blocking the John Lewis Voting Rights Advancement Act.
+In January 2022, the Senate blocked a Democrat attempt to remove the filibuster that was blocking the John Lewis Voting Rights Advancement Act.
 The Senate voted 50-49 to pass the bill, falling well short of the 60 votes needed to break the filibuster.